-We arrived into Civitavecchia on the west coast of Italy early in the morning fretting about getting James’ front crank fixed.
-But after two breakfasts and only a moderate amount of fannying around he had himself a perfectly fixed bike and we were on our merry way.
+We arrived into Civitavecchia on the west coast of Italy early in the morning fretting that getting James’ front crank fixed would be difficult and time-consuming.
+But after not one but two delicious breakfasts and only a moderate amount of fannying around he had himself a perfectly fixed bike and we were on our merry way.

-A couple of hours ride took us as far as the pretty hilly town of Tarquinia and our first Italian meal.
-After feeling slightly let down by the food in Sardinia our hopes were sky-high, so we were setting ourselves up for a major let down.
-It was almost inevitable that nothing would live up to our expectations and a perfectly decent lunch would be a major disappointment.
-Except this was Italy.
+A couple of hours ride took us as far as the pretty hill town of Tarquinia and our first Italian meal.
+After the let down of the food in Sardinia our hopes were sky-high, so we were setting ourselves up for disappointment.
+It was almost inevitable that nothing would live up to our expectations, except this was Italy.
 Lunch was fucking amazing, far better than we’d dared hope.
 Of course it was.

-Tourist season hadn’t started and that evening we ended up in a deserted, ugly restaurant with low expectations.
-But no matter, we’d already had one blindingly good meal so we ordered an expensive bottle of wine and prepared to enjoy ourselves despite the food.
+Tourist season hadn’t started and that evening we ended up in a deserted, ugly restaurant.
+Expectations were correspondingly low.
+No matter, we’d already had one blindingly good meal that day so we ordered an expensive bottle of wine and prepared to enjoy ourselves despite the food.
 Idiots.
 It’s Italy.
 It was fabulous – if anything even better than lunch.

 We were heading east, from the Mediterranean coast over the Apennines to Ancona on the Adriatic coast and we weren’t in any particular hurry, so lie-in, very lazy breakfast and thoroughly agreeable 25 kilometer ride round the lake to the quaint little burg of Bolsena in time for lunch.
 Which, tediously, was spectacular.
 Fior di latte and aubergine pasta: the photo doesn’t even begin to tell you how delicious it was.